cheonhyangzhang/leetcode-solutions/162-find-peak-element-–-medium.md

 Trivial way is to use a O(n) iteration, then a peak element could be found.

 However, a better solution with O(nlogn) exists.
 A modified binary search.
-When hit the mid, move to the lower half.
+When hit the mid, move to the higher half.

 Binary search could be implemented in a recursion way or in an iterative way.
 Below is using an iterative way.